keeg-Hson/DNS-Tunneling-Tracer/README.md

 </ul>

 <h2>Traffic-based Features</h2>
-As well, given that we are fundamentally dealing with network traffic and catching anomalies, this raises a checkpoint in which we can investigate better what typical (or atypical) DNS network traffic actually looks like.
+As well, given that we are fundamentally dealing with catching anomalies in network traffic, this raises a checkpoint in which we can investigate to better understand what typical (or atypical) DNS network traffic actually looks like.

 Human beings browse web pages in large bursts over set time intervals, with most traffic following a typical daily trend pattern of some sort.
 Malware however, saps information in a sturdy and methodical fashion over an automated interval (ie: noteworthy traffic patterns occuring every weekday at 3am would warrant investigation).
-Ultimately, both traffic and vollume in this case are critical pillars (features) that can reveal what exactly the automation domain look like
+Ultimately, both traffic and volume in this case are critical pillars (features) that can reveal what patterns in the automation domain look like.

 <h4>Potential Features:</h4>
 <ul>